renovatebot/renovate/docs/usage/docker.md

 ### Ubuntu codenames

 Renovate understands [Ubuntu release code names](https://wiki.ubuntu.com/Releases) and will offer upgrades to the latest LTS release.

 You must only use the _first_ term of the code name in _lowercase_.
-For example: `jammy` for the Jammy Jellyfish release.
+So use `jammy` for the Jammy Jellyfish release.

 For example, Renovate will offer to upgrade the following `Dockerfile` layer: